eavesal/redux-mini-form/README.md

 # redux-mini-form

-This libaray is stilling in developing.
+This library is stilling in developing.
+Will update this document later.